Tourism Relief Fund – Application guide

 Type of Organization: From the dropdown menu, select the category that accurately reflects your organization type or legal structure.

 Important notes: eligible applicants must be capable of entering into a legally binding agreement.
-Furthermore, applicants must be able to demonstrate the ability to sustain the community asset beyond the funding period.

 - Band Number (if applicable): This is a unique three-digit number that distinguishes Indigenous organizations.

 - Select from the drop-down menu to indicate the nature of your organization: Select what industry most accurately reflects your organization.
 If you select “other,” please specify in the provided textbox.

 - Provide a brief description of the applicant organization: Please provide some details about your organization.
 Key items that should be included in your summary are: